jmccartie/takemeonadventures/_posts/2015-10-05-the-long-and-short-of-it.markdown

 After an hour, another message from the seller.
 She was in the middle of a divorce and the trailer was the first asset to go.
 Although the husband had agreed to sell it off last week, he had changed his mind:

 > I have just been served a financial restraining order blocking the sale of the trailer until our divorce is final.
-My husband has blocked the trailer in the driveway with his truck, so I'm unable to get it our for you even if i could.
+My husband has blocked the trailer in the driveway with his truck, so I'm unable to get it out for you even if i could.

 My head hit the table.